alicmerjem/Foundations-of-Web-Development/README.md

-This repository is used for the Foundations of Web Development exercises.
+This repository is to showcase lab work for the Foundations of Web Development course.

-Week 1 - Introduction
-Week 2 - HTML Basics
-Week 3 - HTML Forms